qusers/Q/experiments/analytical-charge-validation/README.md

 1. Resolve and document the angular background-charge convention exposed by the [partition audit](../../docs/analytical-charge-corrections/PARTITION_AUDIT.md).
+   The [bounded opt-in proposal](CHARGE_CONVENTION_DECISION.md) is now documented and awaits approval; no target change has been implemented.
 Do not replace the physical target as an incidental preflight change.
 2. Native initialization evidence for effective radius, included/excluded charge, topology Coulomb constant, shell geometry, real LJ parameters and interaction coverage, tied to the exact source build and input hashes.